 Outside of North America we rely heavily on third party distributors, either on a country-by-country basis or on a multi-country, regional basis, to market, sell and distribute our products where we do not have a direct sales and marketing presence (including, among others, China, Japan, Brazil, the Middle East and many European countries).
 As such, our revenue, if any, depends on the terms of such arrangements and the distributors' efforts.
 These efforts may turn out not to be sufficient and our third-party distributors may not effectively sell our products.
-International distributors accounted for approximately 72% of international revenues for the fiscal year ended May 31, 2023.
-International sales grew 12% in fiscal year 2023 as we continued to develop and foster partnerships with distributors such as Healthcare 21, Cardiva and Mediplast.
+International distributors accounted for approximately 77% of international revenues for the fiscal year ended May 31, 2024.
+International sales decreased 6% in fiscal year 2024 partially due to the sale of the PICCs, Midline, dialysis and BioSentry businesses, along with the discontinuation of the RadioFrequency Ablation product line.
 If we are unable to maintain our relationships or establish direct sales capabilities on acceptable terms or at all, we may lose significant revenue or be unable to achieve our growth aspirations.
 In certain circumstances, distributors may also sell competing products, or products for competing diagnostic modalities, and may have incentives to shift sales towards those competing products.
 As a result, we cannot assure you that our international distributors will increase or maintain our current levels of unit sales or increase or maintain our current unit pricing, which, in turn, could have a material adverse effect on our business, financial condition, results of operations and/or liquidity.
 In addition, there is a risk that our distributors will not be financially viable due to current economic and/or regulatory events in their respective countries or remit payments to us in a timely manner.
 If our distributors fail to comply with applicable laws or fail to effectively market and sell our products, our financial condition and results of operations could be materially and adversely impacted.